| Church News Volume 6, Issue 2 (February 2005)Dear friends, The events of Boxing Day in the Indian Ocean and surrounding coast

 terrorism, and that the lives of those given trying to keep the

+peace in many parts of the world today will not be in vain!
 A friend of mine has just died.
 I am very sad because George King

 was someone I respected and loved to talk to, mainly about cricket